BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/forces_of_good/fangorn.md

 **WARGEAR**

-- Roots and branches
+- Roots and Branches

 **HEROIC ACTIONS**

-- Heroic Strike
+- [Heroic Strike]
-- Heroic Strength
+- [Heroic Strength]
-- Heroic Defence
+- [Heroic Defence]

 **OPTIONS**

-- Merry & Pippin: 10 points
+- Merry & Pippin - 10 points

 **SPECIAL RULES**

-- Terror
+- [Terror]
-- Woodland Creature
+- [Woodland Creature]
-- Throw Stones (range 18", Strength 10)
+- [Throw Stones] (range 18", Strength 10)

 - **Merry & Pippin** `PASSIVE`

 Can ride as passengers and not be targeted by enemy attacks and shooting.
-May use their Throw Stones rule without a -1 penalty when Treebeard has moved - see page 91 of Armies of LOTR.
+May use their [Throw Stones] rule without a -1 penalty when Treebeard has moved - see page 91 of Armies of LOTR.

 - **Bludgeon** `BRUTAL POWER ATTACK`